 - i) A "Significant counterparty" is defined as a single counterparty or group of connected or affiliated counterparties accounting in aggregate for more than 1% of the NBFC-NDSI's, NBFC-Ds total liabilities and 10% for other non-deposit taking NBFCs. - ii) Total Liabilities has been computed as Total Assets less Equity share capital less Reserve & Surplus and computed basis extant regulatory ALM guidelines.

-(ii) Top 20 large deposits (amount in ₹ lakhs and % of total deposits)
+(ii) Top 20 large deposits (amount in ₹ crore and % of total deposits)

-The company has not taken any deposits for the FY 22-23
+The company has not taken any deposits for the FY 2023-24.

-(iii) Top 10 borrowings
+(iii) Top 10 borrowings (amount in ₹ crore and % of total deposits)